ArcelorMittal urges extended, reformed EU caps on steel imports

 Asked about whether such measures amounted to protectionism, Mittal said the ultimate problem was overcapacity in China.

 “It begins with China and ends with China.
-China created tremendous global overcapacity and subsidised its steel business and sought to solve that problem by exporting around the world,” he said.
+China created tremendous global overcapacity and subsidized its steel business and sought to solve that problem by exporting around the world,” he said.

-Mittal recognised that China had cut steelmaking capacity, of some 140 million tonnes to date, but even with more planned by 2023, they would still fall short of the 250 million tonne reduction that ArcelorMittal advocated.
-(Reporting by Philip Blenkinsop, editing by Louise Heavens)
+Mittal recognized that China had cut steelmaking capacity, of some 140 million tonnes to date, but even with more planned by 2023, they would still fall short of the 250 million tonne reduction that ArcelorMittal advocated.